thisrod/pyfield/README.md

 These methods return a `Field` if called with no arguments or with a `Field`, and an `ndarray` if passed an `ndarray`.

+When a section or low-rank grid is asked to find `i` and `w` are given common coordinates, these are projected orthogonally onto the grid's span.

 A grid has notional bounds, that extend half a grid step past the extreme points at each edge.

 	S.bounds()